-As a DePaul student, if you are considering taking a course outside of the university and transferring in the credits, you should be aware of the policies and guidelines regarding transfer credit. (https://csh.depaul.edu/student-resources/advising-student-services/undergraduate-advising/Forms/Documents/SupplementalTransferCreditEditableForm80613.pdf) Please be sure to read these policies carefully.
-STUDENTS MUST FILL OUT THE TRANSFER CREDIT APPROVAL FORM PRIOR TO TAKING ANY COURSES AT AN OUTSIDE INSTITUTION.
+As a DePaul student, if you are considering taking a course outside of the university and transferring in the credits, you should be aware of the policies and guidelines regarding transfer credit.
+See the Transfer Credit Approval info on the Transfer Credit Approval form: https://csh.depaul.edu/student-resources/advising-student-services/undergraduate-advising/Forms/Pages/transfer-credit-approval.aspx.

+Please be sure to read these policies carefully.
+STUDENTS MUST SUBMIT A COMPLETED TRANSFER CREDIT APPROVAL FORM TO CSHADVISING@DEPAUL.EDU PRIOR TO TAKING ANY COURSES AT AN OUTSIDE INSTITUTION.
 The College of Science and Health will notify you if your request has been approved or denied.